MSFTeegarden/movierecommender/README.md

 This repo contains an example demonstrated at [Azure Python Day 2023](https://learn.microsoft.com/en-us/events/learn-events/azuredevelopers-pythonday/) in the **How to build a practical AI app with Python, Redis, and OpenAI** session.

-`app.py` contains the main Streamlit application `movierecommender.ipynb` is a juptyer notebook walking through the process of ingesting the data into pandas, filtering it, generating embeddings, loading into Redis, and performing search queries.
+`app.py` contains the main Streamlit application `langchain.ipynb` is a juptyer notebook walking through the process of ingesting the data into pandas, filtering it, generating embeddings, loading into Redis, and performing search queries.
 You might want to start here :)

 ## Prerequsites
 - An Azure OpenAI Service instance, with the text-embedding-ada-002 (version 2) model deployed